bajratech/bajratech.github.io/_posts/2016-09-07-Getting Started with Bajra Weekly.md

   title: Getting Started with Bajra Weekly
   author: Ankur Maharjan
   nickname: ankur
+  tags: sample blog
+  coverimg: bajra
   ---

   The content of the post goes here.

   ```
-- Once you are done, you can push it to the repo and submit a pull request
+- Once you are done, you can push it to your repo
-- You should submit your pull request to **`Loomila Hada`**
+- Then submit your pull request to the master branch of repo **`bajratech/bajratech.github.io`** from your github repo
+- And lastly, inform **`Loomila Hada`** for cerification